Free shipping on orders over $75

 Yes — and you don't need training or ritual expertise.
 What you need is intentional preparation, quality cacao, and a willingness to slow down.
 Many people develop a simple daily or weekly practice: prepare the cacao carefully, sit quietly, drink with awareness.
 The Mayan tradition made room for both communal ceremony and private practice.
 Come exactly as you are.

-Cacao has been holy for a long time.
+Cacao has been holy for a long time

-What Holy Wow Cacao tries to do — in Tzununá, in the sourcing from Suchitepequez and Rio Dulce and Alta Verapaz, in the hands of Las Manos de la Tierra — is keep that holiness intact.
-Not as a marketing claim.
-As an actual commitment to the plant, the place, and the people who tend her.
+She was holy before she was a trend.
+Before she was a product.
+What Holy Wow Cacao tries to do — in Tzununá, in the sourcing from Suchitepequez, Rio Dulce, and Alta Verapaz, in the hands of Las Manos de la Tierra — is keep that holiness intact.
+We currently have cacao available.

-Holy Wow Cacao
+Sit with the Holy Wow

-Las Manos de la Tierra
+Holy Wow Cacao — Las Manos de la Tierra